 Middle East sanctions trouble stock markets

 Iranian president Hassan Rouhani.
-Investors were dogged by rising tensions in the Middle East on Tuesday.
+Investors are uneasy over rising tensions in the Middle East.
 Photograph: EPA

 Irish shares outperformed European peers on Tuesday as markets were hit by trade jitters and rising tensions over Middle East sanctions.

-In the US, investors focused on speeches by Federal Reserve officials for clues on monetary policy while in the UK, the FTSE 100 eked out modest gains on the back of strength in mining companies and oil stocks.
+In the United States, investors focused on speeches by Federal Reserve officials for clues on monetary policy, while in the UK the FTSE 100 eked out modest gains on the back of strength in mining companies and oil stocks.

 While Bank of Ireland rose 2.94 per cent to €4.55, its rival AIB was among the losers, falling 1.09 per cent to €3.45.
 That list was led by Dalata, which dropped 3.69 per cent to €4.70.

-Green Reit, the property company up for sale, saw an unusually high trading volume on the day, with about 12.9 million share changing hands.
+Green Reit, a property company up for sale, saw an unusually high trading volume on the day, with about 12.9 million share changing hands.
 The company rose 0.67 per cent to €1.80.

 Residential housebuilder Glenveagh Properties also posted a decent trading volume.
-But the 3.9 million shares traded led it 1.54 per cent lower to €0.70 a share.
+However, the 3.9 million shares traded led it 1.54 per cent lower to €0.70 a share.

 The FTSE 100 erased earlier losses to edge 0.1 per cent higher, while the mid-cap FTSE 250 lost 0.1 per cent.